mrjohnnycake/homelab-notes/Storage/ZFS.md

 * Open File Explorer and go to the Network tab
 * In the location bar where it says Network, paste this:
+	* This is for sharing my Zpool/Dataset/Dataset of Deep-13/NAS/Dave

 ```
 \\192.168.10.10\Deep_13_NAS_Dave